Criptrix Investigation – Broker Risk Analysis for criptrix.com

 For that reason, Criptrix should be considered a broker with substantial scam risk.

-Criptrix shows multiple strong indicators of being a scam broker and should be avoided.
+Criptrix shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.